SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-developer/README.md

 Report developers are expected to go beyond report consumption.
 They should understand how reports connect to semantic models, how visuals are designed, how measures are interpreted, and why reuse, validation, and naming conventions matter.

-This pathway uses the **HDB Resales** sandbox report as the common learning artefact.
+This pathway uses the **HDB Resales** sandbox report and PBIX artefact as the common learning artefact.

 ## Who this pathway is for